tylercall/online-experiment-guide/README.md

 # online-experiment-guide
-A guide for setting up online experiments with SONA, Qualtrics, and Pavlovia.
+### A guide for setting up online experiments with SONA, Qualtrics, and Pavlovia.

+# §1.
+Overview

 This guide is intended for Cognitive Science and Psychology students at Carleton University.
 It provides tips on setting up online experiments using three platforms: SONA, Qualtrics, and Pavlovia.
-While each of these platforms has detailed documentation, this documentation often describes highly valuable, time-saving features in technical language that might cause non-technical researchers to overlook them.
-These oversights could cost researchers both time and money.
-This guide aims to highlight these features, explain them in non-technical language, and provide clear instructions for using them.

-# What features does this guide cover?
-Why should I care?

-This guide describes several distinct features:
-* Keeping participants anonymous outside of SONA (i.e., in Qualtrics and Pavlovia).
-* Form validation in Qualtrics
-* Linking platforms together (SONA -> Qualtrics -> Pavlovia)
+Following this guide in your own research enables you to:
+* comply with best practices regarding participant data privacy
+* avoid unnecessary (tedious, costly) manual work: data cleaning, anonymizing datasets, reconciling datasets, following up with participants, etc.
+* increase survey data quality and participant completion rates
+* save time, money, and energy

+The following three sections cover three separate aspects of study setup and execution:
+* keeping data anonymized
+* ensuring high quality survey data
-* Automatic credit granting
+* granting credit

-When implemented together, these features minimize manual work (and even eliminate the need for some manual operations) and facilitate data analysis and management.
-In short, they save you time and energy.

-# Core concepts

-A few (for now, only one?) core concepts appear throughout this guide.
-I introduce them here before referencing them below.

-## Query string

-(explain query string)
+# §2.
+Keep data anonymyized

+Keeping data anonymized requires properly configuring SONA, Qualtrics, and Pavlovia.
+SONA will assign each participant an anonymous ID, and Qualtrics and Pavlovia will receive and store this value, ensuring that data across platforms are reconcilable and anonymized.
+The following sections outline the necessary SONA, Qualtrics, and Pavlovia setup to keep data anonymized.

-# SONA Setup
+## §2a.
+SONA Setup

 Participants sign up and receive credit for studies in SONA.
 This section outlines SONA configuration that allows you to maintain anonymized datasets outside of SONA and facilitates the credit granting process.